 KING FM expenses advertising costs as incurred.
-The consolidated statements of activities include \$40,750 and \$65,206, in advertising costs for the years ended December 31, 2023, and 2022 respectively.
+The consolidated statements of activities include \$4,427 and \$40,750, in advertising costs for the periods ended June 30, 2024, and December 31, 2023, respectively.

 Income taxes

 Tax status - The Internal Revenue Service has recognized Beethoven, Inc. and Classical 98.1 as exempt from federal income taxes under provision of Section 501(a) of the Internal Revenue Code as entities described in Section 501(c)(3) and not as private foundations.